snandhakishor/SQL_project/docs/analysis_explanations.md

 ## 3. Pareto Distribution of Product by sales

 **Business Problem**
-Does the sales follow pareto distribution for products?
+Do a small percentage of products account for the majority of sales revenue?

 **Approach**
 - Joined products and sales table using join to combine import column for analysis